-This course is a combination of lecture, labs-both hands on and in video format, assignments, quizzes, and exams.
+This course is a combination of lecture, labs-both hands on and in video format, assignments, guizzes, and exams.
 Completion of ALL the Essential Skills associated with this course is required by the AVMA/CVTEA for all program veterinary technician students, and as part of eligibility to graduate.
-Essential Skills for this course may be accessed at: www.vettech.thesalthouse.com Course Objectives and/or Competencies: Students will be expected to demonstrate an understanding of proper restraint techniques as they pertain to each individual species covered in this course.
-Students will also be expected to demonstrate correct procedures regarding handling, physical exams, specimen collections, treatment, medication techniques, surgical prep/assisting techniques of each species, as well as the various documents/certificates required with testing and movement of such animals.
+Essential Skills for this course may be accessed at: www.vettech.thesalthouse.com LARGE ANIMAL ASSISTING TECHNIQUES Course Objectives and/or Competencies: Students will be expected to demonstrate an understanding of proper restraint techniques as they pertain to each individual species covered in this course.
+Students will also be expected to demonstrate correct procedures regarding handling, physical exams, specimen collections, treatment, medication techniques, large animal instrument identification, surgical prep/assisting techniques of each species, as well as the various documents/certificates required with testing and movement of both equine and food animals.
 The veterinary technology students will be required to complete the all the tasks included on the CVTEA list of Essential Skills for this course.
 This may be either in hands on demonstration, or by written format of understanding, such as through worksheets or exams.
+Veterinary Assistant students will be assigned skills to complete as well, but will not be part of the Salthouse Essential Skills.
 Course Outline or Schedule: